 PREMOLAR (also called BICUSPID): The two teeth between the canine and molar, typically having two cusps (hence bi and cuspid).

-PROCLINE: In straightening teeth with metal or clear braces, “procline” refers to moving the anterior teeth facially.
-The whole tooth can move or it can be tipped facially at the crown.
+PROCLINE: Procline refers to moving the incisal edge of the anterior teeth facially.
+The whole tooth can move or the crown can be tipped facially.
 The anterior part of the arch opens up wider and creates more space for the teeth.
 If you have crowded teeth, this would make room to straighten them or make the teeth sit correctly on each other.

 QUADRANT: These sections of the teeth are called quadrants.
 They are usually identified by Upper Right (UR), Upper Left (UL), Lower Left (LL) and Lower Right (LR).
 A quadrant is one quarter of a circle.
 In dentistry, a quadrant is used to describe one fourth of the mouth.
 The two arches of teeth are the “whole” and one half of one arch, is one quadrant.